changsongyang/windows-activation/docs/en/kms.md

       content: A complete guide to activating Windows and Office using the secure, renewable KMS method.
 ---

-# Manual KMS Activation for Windows & Office
+# KMS Activation guide

+### Official KMS Activation Guide — 180 Days, Renewable

-> This guide walks you through activating Windows and Office for 180 days using Microsoft’s official Key Management Service (KMS) method.
+> This guide walks you through activating Windows and Office for `180 days` using Microsoft’s official Key Management Service `KMS` method.
 >
 > It is a safe and trusted activation approach for volume-licensed products, and can be renewed indefinitely. <br/>

 ::: tip Prerequisites

-- A stable internet connection.
+A stable internet connection.
-- Administrator privileges for CMD on your computer.
+Administrator privileges for CMD on your computer.

 :::